Actinide: Isotopes

 The 20 isotopes of californium with mass numbers 237–256 are formed in nuclear reactors; californium-253 is a β-emitter and the rest are α-emitters.
 The isotopes with even mass numbers (250Cf, 252Cf and 254Cf) have a high rate of spontaneous fission, especially 254Cf of which 99.7% decays by spontaneous fission.
 Californium-249 has a relatively long half-life (352 years), weak spontaneous fission and strong γ-emission that facilitates its identification.
 249Cf is not formed in large quantities in a nuclear reactor because of the slow β-decay of the parent isotope 249Bk and a large cross section of interaction with neutrons, but it can be accumulated in the isotopically pure form as the β-decay product of (pre-selected) 249Bk.
 Californium produced by reactor-irradiation of plutonium mostly consists of 250Cf and 252Cf, the latter being predominant for large neutron fluences, and its study is hindered by the strong neutron radiation.

 Among the 18 known isotopes of einsteinium with mass numbers from 240 to 257, the most affordable is 253Es.
 It is an α-emitter with a half-life of 20.47 days, a relatively weak γ-emission and small spontaneous fission rate as compared with the isotopes of californium.
 Prolonged neutron irradiation also produces a long-lived isotope 254Es (t1/2 = 275.5 days).

 Twenty isotopes of fermium are known with mass numbers of 241–260.
 254Fm, 255Fm and 256Fm are α-emitters with a short half-life (hours), which can be isolated in significant amounts.
 257Fm (t1/2 = 100 days) can accumulate upon prolonged and strong irradiation.
 All these isotopes are characterized by high rates of spontaneous fission.

-Among the 17 known isotopes of mendelevium (mass numbers from 244 to 260), the most studied is 256Md, which mainly decays through the electron capture (α-radiation is ≈10%) with the half-life of 77 minutes.
+Among the 17 known isotopes of mendelevium (mass numbers from 244 to 260), the most studied is 256Md, which mainly decays through electron capture (α-radiation is ≈10%) with a half-life of 77 minutes.
 Another alpha emitter, 258Md, has a half-life of 53 days.
 Both these isotopes are produced from rare einsteinium (253Es and 255Es respectively), that therefore limits their availability.

 Long-lived isotopes of nobelium and isotopes of lawrencium (and of heavier elements) have relatively short half-lives.
-For nobelium, 11 isotopes are known with mass numbers 250–260 and 262.
+For nobelium, 13 isotopes are known, with mass numbers 249–260 and 262.
 The chemical properties of nobelium and lawrencium were studied with 255No (t1/2 = 3 min) and 256Lr (t1/2 = 35 s).
 The longest-lived nobelium isotope, 259No, has a half-life of approximately 1 hour.
-Lawrencium has 13 known isotopes with mass numbers 251–262 and 266.
-The most stable of them all is 266Lr with a half life of 11 hours.
+Lawrencium has 14 known isotopes with mass numbers 251–262, 264, and 266.
+The most stable of them is 266Lr with a half-life of 11 hours.